terencehuynh/can-i-leave-melbourne/README.md

   [Department of Health and Human Services](https://www.dhhs.vic.gov.au/coronavirus) for the latest information about COVID-19 in Victoria.

-- **Legal advice**: I am not a layer.
+- **Legal advice**: I am not a lawyer.
 If you find yourself in trouble, this website is not the same as asking a lawyer or getting legal advice from legal aid.
 This is just a dumb website.